indirect/activestorage-cloudinary-service/README.md

 ```shell
   rails active_storage:install
 ```
-This copy's over the active_storage migration for creating the needed tables and then run:
+This copies over the `active_storage` migration for creating the needed tables and then run:
 ```shell
   rails db:migrate
 ```